Julie Feeney: Pages (2009)

 Feeney's second self-produced album, pages was released in Ireland through Mittens in June 2009, and was widely highly critically acclaimed.
 It entered at number 26 in the Irish charts.
 In December 2009 it featured in the "Hot Press Top 250 Irish Albums of All Time" poll only 6 months after its Irish release at number 55, making it the highest placed 2009 release on the poll.
 The album also featured highly on numerous other end of year polls and has been nominated for the Choice Music Prize Irish Album of the Year 2009.
 It was also listed in "101 Irish Records (You Must Hear Before You Die) – Tony Clayton-Lea".

 Feeney first composed the songs and all of the orchestral parts, and then she conducted the orchestra in the recording.
-The orchestra which included woodwinds, brass, strings, vibraphone and glockenspiel (among others) was recorded over 2 sessions in one day at the Irish Chamber Orchestra Studio in Limerick.
-Unusual about this album is that all of the instrumental music is played by the orchestra with no additional instruments or midi instruments.
-She later recorded all of the singing at home in her own studio where she produce the album which was mixed in her studio by Ger McDonnell.
+The orchestra, which included woodwinds, brass, strings, vibraphone and glockenspiel (among others), was recorded over two sessions in one day at the Irish Chamber Orchestra Studio in Limerick.
+Unusual about this album is that all of the instrumental music is played by the orchestra with no additional instruments or MIDI instruments.
+She later recorded all of the singing at home in her own studio, where she produced the album, which was mixed in her studio by Ger McDonnell.
 Feeney also did a small amount of re-mixing of the vocals on the album.

-The Irish Times on 29 May 9 proclaimed "...
-She is an innovator, an original; incomparable with any of her contemporaries and she has created what might just be the Irish album of the year ...".
-The Sunday Tribune, METRO and the RTÉ Guide also gave it CD of the Week while Hot Press proclaimed that "... pages ... is a wee masterpiece ...".
+The Irish Times on 29 May 9 proclaimed, "She is an innovator, an original; incomparable with any of her contemporaries and she has created what might just be the Irish album of the year".
+The Sunday Tribune, METRO and the RTÉ Guide also gave it CD of the Week while Hot Press proclaimed that "pages ... is a wee masterpiece".
 The Washington Post's Express described Feeney as "The Emerald Isle's Original".
 The artwork for the digi-pack cover with booklet included photographs of Feeney wearing a hand-stitched dress sculpted from the pages of the composer's orchestral score by the artist Sharon Costello Desmond.
-The dress was worn by Feeney on the RTÉ television programme, The View hosted by John Kelly on 9 June 2009.
+The dress was worn by Feeney on the RTÉ television programme The View, hosted by John Kelly on 9 June 2009.